jembie/TenseOracle/docs/usage.rst

     pip install -r requirements.txt

 .. note::
-    For deploying our framework we always assume that you are within the root directory of the project, which means one has the following folder structure:
+    For deploying our framework we always assume that you are within the root directory of the project, which means one should have the following folder structure within the terminal before deployment:

     .. code-block:: bash